NoCtrlZ/swish/README.md

 - Don't have unnecessary modules
 - Don't be heavy
 ### What I want to say🏴‍☠️
 Sometime other Rust web flameworks can't be built when it's compiled for production because of `dependencies with nightly modules`.
 Do we need to be an OSS committer?
 And we also don't prefer to use left-pad packages.
-An old coupon expired!
+R**ket is about as useful as an old coupon expired!
 I'd like to say `We are programmer not OSS committer nor fucking copy paster!`
 ## Dependencies Except Std
 I count the crime I committed.
 Karma‘s not a liar!
 - regex